Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 Running the ClientControl application
 =====================================
 To run the ClientControl sample application, follow these steps:
-1. Plug in the AIROC BT kit into the computer using a USB cable.
+1. Plug in the AIROC(TM) Bluetooth(r) kit into the computer using a USB cable.
 2. On Linux PC, additional steps may be required to enable serial port access, see "Note for Linux" below.
-3. Build and download the application to the AIROC BT kit.
+3. Build and download the application to the AIROC(TM) kit.
-4. If you are using ModusToolbox, the ClientControl application is available under Quick Panel -> Tools.
+4. If you are using ModusToolbox(TM), the ClientControl application is available under Quick Panel -> Tools.
 5. To run it manually on, browse to the folder: mtb_shared/wiced_btsdk/tools/btsdk-host-apps-bt-ble/(version)/client_control Windows PC: Double click "ClientControl.exe" in the 'Windows' folder.
    Linux PC: Execute the script "RunClientControl.sh" in the Linux folder.
-   macOS: Execute "ClientControl.dmg" in OSX folder.
+   macOS: Execute "ClientControl.app" in OSX folder.
 See "Note for macOS" below.
-6. In the ClientControl UI, select the serial port for the AIROC BT kit and open the port.
+6. In the ClientControl UI, select the serial port for the AIROC(TM) kit and open the port.
 (See note below.)
-7. Once the "ClientControl" app can communicate with the embedded Bluetooth application, the application UI will be enabled.
+7. Once the "ClientControl" app can communicate with the embedded Bluetooth(r) application, the application UI will be enabled.
-   Then use the UI to perform Bluetooth operations.
+   Then use the UI to perform Bluetooth(r) operations.
-8. Bluetooth application and protocol traces will be displayed in the BTSpy application.
+8. Bluetooth(r) application and protocol traces will be displayed in the BTSpy application.

 Note for selecting the serial port
 ==============================
-1. The serial port on Windows OS corresponds to the AIROC HCI UART COM port.
+1. The serial port on Windows OS corresponds to the "WICED HCI UART" COM port.
    On Linux, it corresponds to /dev/ttyWICED_HCI_UARTx.
-On macOS, the AIROC HCI UART port is usually the lower-numbered of the two
+On macOS, the "WICED HCI UART" port is usually the lower-numbered of the two
    /dev/tty-usbserial* ports.
 2. If after opening the serial port the UI is not enabled, check if:
    - The correct serial port is selected
-   - The embedded application (running on AIROC BT kit) supports AIROC HCI transport
+   - The embedded application (running on the kit) supports AIROC(TM) HCI transport
    - The baud rate selected in the UI matches the baud rate specified in the embedded application.
      See the baud rate specified in the wiced_transport_cfg_t structure of the embedded application.

 Note for Linux
 ==============
-An additional step is required when connecting a AIROC board to a computer running Linux.
+An additional step is required when connecting a AIROC(TM) board to a computer running Linux.
 On common Linux distributions, the serial UART ports belong to the root user and the dialout group.
 Standard users are not allowed to access these devices.
-(ex. /dev/ttySx or /dev/ttyUSBx devices, including the /dev/ttyWICED* devices installed by ModusToolbox) An easy way to allow the current user access to Linux's serial ports is by adding the user to the dialout group.
+(ex. /dev/ttySx or /dev/ttyUSBx devices, including the /dev/ttyWICED* devices installed by ModusToolbox(TM))
+An easy way to allow the current user access to Linux's serial ports is by adding the user to the dialout group.
 This can be done using the following command:
 $sudo usermod -a -G dialout $USER